Menu

 • m is mass (kg)

 If an object that is at rest does not receive any external force, it will remain at rest.
-If, on the other hand, we apply a net force to it, the body experiences an acceleration and acquires a uniformly accelerated motion.
+If, on the other hand, we apply a net force, the body experiences an acceleration and acquires a uniformly accelerated motion.

-The third law or law of action and reaction indicates the following:
+The third law or law of action and reaction tells us the following:

-“When a body acts on another body with a force (called an action force), the second body also acts on the first with a force (called a reaction force) of the same size and direction, but in the opposite direction.
-This principle is also known as the action-reaction principle. "
+“When one body acts on another body with a force (called action force), the second body also acts on the first body with a force (called reaction force) of the same size and direction, but in the opposite direction.
+This principle is also known as the principle of action and reaction.”

 Author: